-I am an economics PhD student at Harvard.
-Prior to graduate school, I graduated from Harvard with a bachelor's degree in applied math.
+I am an Assistant Professor of Finance at Cornell University.
+Prior to joining Cornell, I graduated from Harvard with a PhD in economics and a bachelor's degree in applied math.

 Extreme Events and Overreaction to News

 We propose a systematic predictor of under-and-overreaction to news in financial markets: the extremeness of the associated distribution of fundamentals.
 We show that stock prices have more overreaction and greater trading volume to more extreme types of news.
 We show that this is consistent with diagnostic expectations, a model of belief formation based on the representativeness heuristic.

 Previously titled "Reactions to News and Reasoning By Exemplars"